fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 }
 ```

-Since our previously released instance (i-123456) matches these requirements exactly, the controlplane attempts to claim it.
+Since our previously released instance `i-123456` matches these requirements exactly, the controlplane attempts to claim `i-12346`.

 If the claim is successful (no other workflow has claimed it first):